 - Team Bader Cycling:

 Team Bader Cycling is a hugely enthusiastic and inclusive group which includes 3 of our cycling enthusiast DBF Ambassadors; Wyn Jenkins, Maggi Biggs and Gemma Trotter.
-Frequently accompanied by other amputees, they take part in various Time Trial tests, compete in Triathlons and other events and organise cycle rides.
+Frequently accompanied by other amputees, they take part in various cycling activities including Time Trial tests, Triathlons and other events and organised rides.
+It can be about supporting as well as competing too.
+This year Wyn Jenkins, who was responsible for organising the deservedly popular Dambusters Cycle Ride, will be acting as support with his wife Marg taking care of a team which will include amputee Linda Chen amongst others, as they tackle the notoriously gruelling Race Across America in June.

 - Team Bader Music:

 Music has great benefits to all and Team Bader Music is a new venture which encourages amputees and others with disabilities to try playing a musical instrument.
 Our exciting project, “Bader’s Big Band“, is a Team Bader Music initiative which aims to create the first ever Big Band made up entirely of musicians and vocalists with disabilities.
 Support has already been pledged by a number of experienced 3rd parties including Big Band Conductor, Arranger, Musicians, Legal Companies, Disabled Charities, Music Organisations and charities involved specifically with musicians who have disabilities.

 We now have a great core group of musicians but “Bader’s Big Band” is still recruiting so if you’d like to apply or would simply like to get in touch, please visit the News Post for more information.
 You can apply quickly and easily by clicking on the banner enrolment link on the Home Page.

 Other Team Bader Groups will follow – we welcome suggestions.
 Please keep checking in for more information and updates.

-Please follow the link if you like to find out more about joining Team Bader.
+Please follow the link for more information if you’d like to Join Team Bader.

 Help keep Team Bader on the road with a donation via the link below